Mike Hart (American football): Coaching career

 In August 2011, Hart accepted a job at Eastern Michigan University as the offensive quality control coach for the Eastern Michigan Eagles football team.
 He served in that capacity for the 2011 season and then for two seasons, 2012 and 2013, as the team's running backs coach.
 On February 4, 2014, Hart was announced as the running backs coach at Western Michigan University.
 On January 4, 2016, he was announced as the new running backs coach at Syracuse University.
-It was announced on March 2, 2017 that Hart was leaving Syracuse to assume the vacant running backs coach position at Indiana University Bloomington under his former coach Mike DeBord.
+It was announced on March 2, 2017, that Hart was leaving Syracuse to assume the vacant running backs coach position at Indiana University Bloomington under his former coach Mike DeBord.
 On January 13, 2021, Hart was named the new running backs coach at the University of Michigan.
 On October 8, 2022, during the first quarter of Michigan's game against Indiana, Hart suffered a seizure on the sideline at Memorial Stadium in Bloomington, Indiana.
 He was carted off the field in a stretcher and taken to a hospital for evaluation.
+In the wake of Jim Harbaugh's three-game suspension to open the 2023 season, Hart served as interim head coach for the second half of Michigan's 2nd game of the season against UNLV.
+On September 9, 2023, Hart led the Wolverines to a 35–7 win over the Rebels.
+In doing so Hart earned his first official win as a college football head coach, while also becoming the first African American to head coach at Michigan.

+Hart won a national championship with Michigan in 2023, coaching Blake Corum to back-to-back All-American selections at running back.